This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Sulfuric Acid

-The time between raised bed soil prep and the time of planting will depend on which method you would choose.
+The time between raised bed soil prep and planting time will depend on which method you choose.
 However, The above recommendations are not ideal for organic gardening, and the options below would be better suited.
-It is important to note that longer durations are required to lower PH with these methods.
+It is important to note that these methods require longer durations to lower PH.

 - Coffee Ground